 In White v.
 Nicholson, 412 F.3d 1314 (Fed.
 Cir.
 2004) the Federal Circuit applied the totality of the circumstances test and noted that "EAJA requires that the record must supply the evidence of the Government's substantial justification."
 412 F.3d at 1316.
-The Secretary's position during proceedings before the Agency or the Court was not reasonable, either in law or in fact, and accordingly the Secretary's position was not substantially justified at either the administrative or litigation stage in this case.
-The parties in this case agreed to a joint motion for remand based upon the Board's failure to comply with the duty to assist.
+The Secretary's position during proceedings before the Agency and in Court was not reasonable, either in law or in fact, and accordingly the

+Secretary's position was not substantially justified at either the administrative or litigation stage in this case.
+There thus is nothing substantially justified in the Board's failure to assess service treatment records Appellant supplied when he applied for benefits in April 1996.
 Moreover, there is no evidence that special circumstances exist in Appellant's case that would make an award of reasonable fees and expenses unjust.
 28 U.S.C. § 2412(d)(1)(A).